reiddraper/data-traceability/data-traceability.markdown

-often (perhaps 10 times a day for heavily updated pages, and once a day for lesser updated pages) we'll download the contents of the page and store it under a composite key with URL, source and timestamp, or a relational database row with those atributes.
+often (perhaps 10 times a day for heavily updated pages, and once a day for lesser updated pages) we'll download the contents of the page and store it under a composite key with URL, source and timestamp, or a relational database row with those attributes.

 From each of these home pages we crawl, we'll download the individual linked stories.
 The stories will also be saved with URL, source and timestamp attributes.
 Additionally, we'll store the composite ID of the homepage where we were linked to this story.
-That way, if, for example, later we suspect we have a bug with the way we assign story popularity based on home page placement, we can go look at the home page as it was retrieved at a particular point in time.
+That way if, for example, later we suspect we have a bug with the way we assign story popularity based on home page placement, we can go look at the home page as it was retrieved at a particular point in time.
 Ideally we should be able to trace data from our